whyboris/Video-Hub-App/README.md

 Currently runs with:

-- Angular v4.3.5
+- Angular v5.1.1
-- Angular-CLI v1.4.1
+- Angular-CLI v1.6.1
-- Electron v1.7.6
+- Electron v1.7.8
-- Electron Packager v9.0.1
+- Electron Builder v19.49.0

 Works with:

-- Node v8.9.1
+- Node v8.9.4
+- npm v5.6.0

 ## To build for development

-- **in a terminal window** -> npm start

-Voila!
-You can use your Angular + Electron app in a local development environment with hot reload !
+`npm start`

 The application code is managed by `main.ts`.
-In this sample, the app runs with a simple Electron window and "Developer Tools" is open.
-The Angular component contains an example of Electron and NodeJS native lib import.
-See [Use NodeJS Native libraries](#use-nodejs-native-libraries) charpter if you want to import other native libraries in your project.
 You can desactivate "Developer Tools" by commenting `win.webContents.openDevTools();` in `main.ts`.

 ## To build for production